oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 To request a Txn-Token the workload invokes the OAuth 2.0 {{RFC6749}} token endpoint with the following parameters:

 * `grant_type` REQUIRED.
 The value MUST be set to `urn:ietf:params:oauth:grant-type:token-exchange`.
 * `audience` REQUIRED.
-The value MUST be set to the trust domain name.
+The value MUST be set to the Trust Domain name.
 * `scope` REQUIRED.
 A space-delimited list of case-sensitive strings where the value(s) MUST represent the specific purpose or intent of the transaction.
 * `requested_token_type` REQUIRED.
 The value MUST be `urn:ietf:params:oauth:token-type:txn_token`
 * `subject_token` REQUIRED.
 The value MUST represent the subject of the transaction.
 This MAY be: